sleepeybunney/maelstrom/README.md

 * Card locations in the spoiler file are currently incomplete.
 The field names are all there but the NPC descriptions are largely unhelpful.

+* The "Random Draw Points" option has no effect on the Remastered edition of the game.
+Hoping to get this fixed soon.

+* There are several known bugs around certain bosses (eg. Odin, Edea) and items (eg. Magical Lamp), so if you find yourself unable to progress and do not wish to re-roll:

+  * Close the game and run Maelstrom

+  * Make a note of which options are checked, as well as your seed value (in the box next to "Fixed Seed")

+  * Uncheck everything and click "Go" to reset the game to normal

+  * Load the game, play past the part you are stuck on, and save

+  * Close it and run Maelstrom again

+  * Restore all your settings and fix the seed to what it was before, then click "Go"

 ## Planned Features

 * Improved UI with more configuration options & info on what they do
-* Support for Remastered & Steam EFIGS versions of the game
+* Support for Steam EFIGS versions of the game, possibly also CD-ROM and PSX versions eventually
 * More substantial rebalancing for shuffled bosses, so they are generally beatable at the point they are encountered
 * Shuffled GF locations
-* Random GF abilities
 * Random weapon upgrade requirements
 * Shuffled monster locations
-* Random spells/items from bosses & monsters
+* Random spells from bosses & monsters

 If you have ideas for new features or improvements, feel free to message me here or on [Twitter](https://twitter.com/sleepeybunney)!